Ultrashort electron wavepackets via frequency-comb synthesis: Acknowledgements

 \section{Acknowledgements}

-This project received funding from the European Union’s H2020 research and innovation program under Grant Agreement No. 862683.
+This project has received funding from the European Union’s H2020 research and innovation programme under grant agreement No 862683, ‘UltraFastNano’.
 C. B. and D. C. G. acknowledge funding from the French Agence Nationale de la Recherche (ANR), Project Fully Quantum ANR-16-CE30-0015.
-T. V. acknowledges funding from the French Laboratory of Excellence project "LANEF" (ANR-10- LABX-0051).
+C.B. acknowledges funding from the French Agence Nationale de la Recherche (ANR), Project ANR QCONTROL ANR-18-JSTQ-0001.
+C.B., D.C.G., and P.R. acknowledge funding from the French Agence Nationale de la Recherche (ANR), Programmes et Équipements Prioritaire de Recherche (PEPR) Technologies Quantiques, Project E-QUBIT-FLY, ANR-22-PETQ-0012.
+T. V. acknowledges funding from the French Laboratory of Excellence project "LANEF" (ANR-10-LABX-0051).
+M.A. acknowledges the MSCA co-fund QuanG Grant No. 101081458, funded by the European Union.\\ Views and opinions expressed are those of the author(s) only and do not necessarily reﬂect those of the European Union or the granting authority.
+Neither the European Union nor the granting authority can be held responsible for them.